ADKAdrianPL/Underground-Anomalies-Docs/Design Notes/PC Variations/Ultion/Power-ups/Double Jump.md

-A simple power-up that allows the charcter to [Jump](../Abilities/Jump.md) once more mid-air.
+A simple unavoidable power-up that allows the charcter to [Jump](../Abilities/Jump.md) once more mid-air.